PLM-18/Other-Languages/ReadMe.md

-#   This repository is used to lean new Languages
+#   This repository is used to learn new Languages
 ##  Folders

 ### Assembly